telee0/pan-os_cli/README.md

 # pan-os_cli v2.5 [20260622]

 - Additional visualizations of DP resources including session, packet buffer, packet descriptor and sw tags descriptor
+- Interpolation algorithm selectable for DP plotting.
+Now the default is PCHIP.
+- Fix of a bug where DP data points shift by 1s

 # pan-os_cli v2.4 [20260617]